Migraine with aura

 The cause of migraine with aura isn't clearly understood.
 It's believed that the visual aura that may accompany migraine is like an electrical or chemical wave that moves across the part of your brain that processes visual signals (visual cortex).
 As the wave spreads, it may cause these visual hallucinations.

-Many of the same factors that trigger migraine can also trigger migraine with aura, including stress, bright lights, fatigue and changes in sleep patterns.
+Many of the same factors that trigger migraine can also trigger migraine with aura, including stress, bright lights, too much or too little sleep, and menstruation.

 People who have migraine with aura are at a slightly higher risk of stroke.
 Women who have migraine with aura appear to have an even higher risk of stroke if they smoke or take birth control pills.

 Preparing for your appointment

 If you're experiencing temporary visual or sensory disturbances, see your family doctor or a general practitioner.
 In some cases, you may be referred to a doctor who specializes in nervous system disorders (neurologist).

 Here's information to help you get ready for your appointment and to know what to expect from your doctor.

 For migraine with aura, some basic questions to ask your doctor include:

 Don't hesitate to ask other questions you have.